HMS Morecambe Bay (K624): West Indies

 In September, after a shakedown cruise off Singapore, Morecambe Bay sailed for the Caribbean to join the West Indies Squadron, calling at Yokosuka, Pearl Harbor, San Francisco, San Diego, Acapulco, Puerto San José, Guatemala, and Balboa, Panama, before transiting the Panama Canal on 20 December, arriving at Kingston, Jamaica three days later.

 In January 1955 she joined the cruisers Superb and the Canadian Quebec, the frigates Bigbury Bay and Burghead Bay, and other NATO warships for exercises, then returned to the UK, arriving back at Portsmouth on 2 February.
 After an extensive refit she was put back in commission on 31 July for service on America and West Indies Station under the command of Commander T.C.
 Meyrick.
 After trials and weapons calibration she sailed for Bermuda, arriving on 30 September.
 In October and November she visited various Caribbean island ports, then in December she took part in joint exercises with the cruiser HMS Kenya and ships of the United States.

 The year 1956 was spent in an extensive series of visits to ports in Central America, and of the United States, as well as a major multi-national exercise in June with USN, RN, Canadian and Dutch ships.
-Finally, in September, Morecambe Bay returned to the UK, was decommissioned on 19 November 1956, and was laid up in Reserve at Portsmouth.
-Later she was transferred to Barrow and placed on the Disposal List.
+Finally, in September, Morecambe Bay returned to the UK, was decommissioned on 19 November 1956.

 Sold to Portugal

-On 9 May 1961 the frigate was sold to Portugal and renamed Dom Francisco de Almeida.
-After a refit by John I. Thornycroft & Company at Woolston, Southampton, she was handed over to the Portuguese Navy on 3 August 1961.
+On 9 May 1961 the frigate was sold to Portugal.
 She served until scrapped in September 1970.